ELIXIR-IIB-training/website/_posts/2017-09-04-MachineLearning-Trento.md

 date_start:   2017-09-04
 date_end:   2017-09-07
 venue: San Michele all'Adige (TN), Italy
-description: The course will provide an introduction to machine learning techniques applied to analysis of “omics” data.
-Practical examples and applications will be provide by means the use of R and Python.
-We will define a gene prediction problem and use basic Python code on a toy example to explain how gene prediction applications work, than we will describe of a more sophisticated program (that implements the same basic concepts).
-We will include application to a real case with discussion.
+description: The aim of the course is to provide a practical introduction to the analysis of "omics" data.
+Topics will range from data visualization/exploration to univariate/multivariate analysis and machine learning.
+Practical exemples and applications will be illustrated by using R and Python.

 ---